 Hear of WWII bombings and Cyclone Tracy and discover many of the remaining buildings such as the old Court House and Police Station, Browns Mart and the Old Palmerston Town Hall ruins, all of which have been painstakingly reconstructed.
 Pass by Government House, Parliament House and the Supreme Court on your journey through the streets of this modern tropical city.
 Along the way, your guide will share their passion for the town they call home.

-Move forward to today and it’s Thursday, when your guide will take you back to that WWII era on a 2-hour walk through the historic quarter of the city.
-Hear stories of that fateful day as you meander past historic buildings of the time, that have been re-built to provide lasting memories of life in the north during the War.
+In the current day multicultural city of Darwin, there are still many reminders of WWII and on this 2-hour walk through the historic quarter of the city, your knowledgeable guide will take you back to that era.
+Hear stories of that fateful day as you meander past historic buildings of the time that have been re-built to provide lasting memories of life in the north during the War.

 Be inspired by nature as you take a 1-hour walk through George Brown Darwin Botanic Gardens and ‘Meet the Plants’.